Eurogame

-A Eurogame, also called a German-style board game, German game, or Euro-style game, (generally just referred to as board games in Europe) is a class of tabletop games that generally has indirect player interaction and abstract physical components.
+A Eurogame, also called a German-style board game, German game, or Euro-style game (generally just referred to as board games in Europe), is a class of tabletop games that generally feature indirect player interaction, lack player elimination, and provide multiple ways to score points.
 Eurogames are sometimes contrasted with American-style board games, which generally involve more luck, conflict, and drama.
-They are usually less abstract than chess or Go, but more abstract than wargames.
+They are usually less abstract than chess or Go, but more focused on economic competition than wargames.
 Likewise, they generally require more thought and planning than party games such as Pictionary or Trivial Pursuit.

 History

-Contemporary Eurogames, such as Acquire, appeared in the 1960s.
-The 3M series of which Acquire formed a part became popular in Germany, and became a template for a new form of game, one in which direct conflict or warfare did not play a role, due in part to aversion in postwar Germany to products which glorified conflict.
+Due in part to postwar aversion to products which glorified conflict, the 3M series of strategy and economic games, including Acquire, became popular in Germany.
+They offered a style of gameplay without direct conflict or warfare and led the way for designs that focused on resource management and competitive strategy through more peaceful means.

 German family board games

 The genre developed as a more concentrated design movement in the late 1970s and early 1980s in Germany.
-The genre has spread to other European countries such as France, the Netherlands, and Sweden.
-The Settlers of Catan, first published in 1995, paved the way for the genre outside Europe.
+The genre spread to other European countries such as France, the Netherlands, and Sweden.
+During this time, board games in Europe often featured shorter play times than their American counterparts, along with rules that encouraged all players to remain engaged until the end, thereby reducing the risk of early elimination.

-Though neither the first Eurogame nor the first such game to find an audience outside Germany, it became much more popular than any of its predecessors.
-It quickly sold millions of copies in Germany, and in the process brought money and attention to the genre as a whole.
+Settlers of Catan

+Although German-style designs were already popular within Germany, The Settlers of Catan, first published in 1995, paved the way for the genre outside Europe.
+While it was not the first Eurogame and not the first to achieve popularity outside Germany, it became more successful than any of its predecessors.
+Millions of copies were sold in Germany alone.
+The game's success brought new interest, investment, and attention to this genre of board games emphasizing mechanics other than direct conflict.
+Game designers like Reiner Knizia became popular globally.
+Knizia's notable designs include Amun-Re, Blue Moon City, Ingenious, Keltis, Lord of the Rings, Medici, Modern Art, Ra, Taj Mahal, Tigris and Euphrates, and Through the Desert.
+Many of his designs incorporate mathematical principles, such as his repeated use of auction mechanics.